S u m m e r

 healing and balancing Ingredients

-For heart health, incorporate more whole grains.
+For heart health, incorporate more whole grains, dark leafy greens, and seasonal berries.

 The healing properties of the germ and bran in whole wheat and unprocessed rice have protective qualities for our heart & nerves.